 I decided to go with a torn paper collage for the background, so I went through all my papers and found everything that was some shade of blue, silver or pearly white.
 I used washi paper, magazine pages, old maps, stamps, wall paper, napkins, and tissue paper and tore them into small pieces and laid them in piles around my table.
 When my little piles were ready, I started gluing the paper pieces down, going from white/light blue at the bottom of the page, to dark dark blue at the top.
 As I applied the papers, I wrapped them around any book edges and glued them underneath.

 When the paper was dry, I went over some places with shades of blue F & W acrylic inks to unify the papers and make them blend together a little better.
-I used Leslie Riley’s method of image transfer using an ink jet transparency to get the image of the globes and trajectory lines onto the paper.
+I used artist Leslie Riley’s method of image transfer using an ink jet transparency to get the image of the globes and trajectory lines onto the paper.
 And I also stamped some circle and square patterns using different shades of blue ink pads.
-And I stuck some tiny star stickers here and there across the page.
+After that, I stuck some tiny star stickers here and there across the page.

 The Right Side